Why Do Laptops Overheat?

 1. Clean the Laptop Vents and Fans

-Dust buildup is the #1 culprit.
+Dust buildup is the most dangerous issue in cloging the air flow.
 Use compressed air to blow out debris from vents and fans.

 2. Use a Laptop Cooling Pad